“What?” he demanded as quietly as he was able. Leaning forward, she whispered, “The limo is bugged.”

 He did as told.
 “Is there a problem?”

 A guard stepped close behind him.
 He heard a whir come to life from a device in the man’s palm, who ran it over him twice, then reported, “Clean.”

 “Please follow me, Mister Wales,” the woman said, smartly turning on her heel and walking down the hall.
 Her troop followed to the sides and behind.
 He was precisely in the middle.

 What was going on with the others?
 Were they also being escorted down halls?
 Or were they now in the ballroom?
-Had the SCB driver made them?
+Had greeters made them?

 Here he was.

 His shipmates and Mishiwaka could be dead.
 The realization struck him harder than anything else these past years ever had.
 All that money Badger promised him ... it seemed like a pittance now, hardly worth it.